 What are your top recommendations for increasing conversion?There are a few things you can do that are all easier said than done.
 First and foremost, you need to focus on a niche.
 Don’t open a general store selling multiple products from different categories.
 Build a brand and start to promote your best selling product with promotions.
 Try to be as communicative as you can, as that is the value of SMB’s over monsters like Amazon.
 You get the option to be personal with your target audience.
 Add a chat widget like messenger or WhatsApp on your website.
 Try to provide the best support possible, and give your customers the right advice at the right time.
 You can improve sales by at least 20% just by providing the right support at the right time.
 Try to provide the best shopping experience in as minimum clicks as possible, from homepage to product to check out.

-Doing all of that will increase conversion and decrease bounce rate.
+Avoid compelling users to open an account and reduce the number of checkout fields to a minimum.
+Utilize recognizable trust badges, affirming “secure payment by XXX.”
+Demonstrate the security of your site and assure the safety of payment and personal information.
+Foster a sense of comfort to facilitate a swift and confident checkout experience.
+Implementing these strategies will result in heightened conversion rates and a reduction in bounce rate.
 We also see that in order to improve conversion you need to offer promotions with banners, pop-ups, and other eye-catching elements.
 Regardless of how you do it, it’s really a must.
 You’re competing against bigger players and they are providing promotions.
 You don’t have to provide large discounts.
 An offer of 50% off could sound fishy and smell too much like a scam.
 Provide a promotion that is real for your clients.
 According to a case study we did in the US, tracking the behavior of 30 million people, the sweet spot for online promotions is between 10-15% discount.
 So offering discounts is important, but don’t overdo it.
 Another thing which is important is to create a great product description.
 A lot of people tend to not focus on the product description but it really is a must.
 The majority of customers still prefer offline shopping, because they can examine the products closely.
 You need to be able to resemble that experience by making your product descriptions as detailed and as possible.
 If you provide 2 lines on each product, your bounce rate will be high because you didn’t provide enough information or you didn’t have the right tone of speech.
 You should try to find out what lingo is perfect for your audience according to geography and demography.
 Humor can be quite useful if it fits with the brand lingo.
 Essentially you want to create a sales pitch that is perfect for your specific target audience.

 Which technologies do you find to be most intriguing these days, and why?There is no doubt that AI is the next big thing in eCommerce and in general, and we see that with our solution.